UBC-Thunderbots/Software/docs/useful-robot-commands.md

 If the serial_port is busy, screen will not launch and instead says `screen is terminating`.
 This may be because the port is in use either by thunderloop or another process running screen.

-Powerloop uart communication is encoded so you cant read it from screen and will appear as a mix of foreign characters
+Powerloop uart communication is encoded so you can't read it from screen and will appear as a mix of foreign characters

 Pressing the reset button once will send a status msg over its connected port.
 This is useful for sanity checking.